jhwohlgemuth/pwsh-prelude/README.md

 [![Code Size](https://img.shields.io/github/languages/code-size/jhwohlgemuth/pwsh-prelude.svg?style=for-the-badge)](#quick-start)
 > A "standard" library for PowerShell inspired by the preludes of [Haskell](https://hackage.haskell.org/package/base-4.7.0.2/docs/Prelude.html), [ReasonML](https://reazen.github.io/relude/#/), [Rust](https://doc.rust-lang.org/std/prelude/index.html), [Purescript](https://pursuit.purescript.org/packages/purescript-prelude), [Elm](https://github.com/elm/core), [Scala cats/scalaz](https://github.com/fosskers/scalaz-and-cats), and [others](https://lodash.com/docs).
 It provides useful "*functional-programming-pattern-preferring*" helpers, functions, utilities, wrappers, and aliases for things you might find yourself wanting to do on a somewhat regular basis.

 PowerShell is not limited to purely functional programming like Haskell or confined to a browser like Elm.
 Interacting with the host computer (and other computers) is a large part of PowerShell’s power and purpose.
 A prelude for PowerShell should be more than “just” a library of utility functions – it should also help “fill the gaps” in the language that one finds after constant use, within and beyond<sup>[[5]](#5)</sup> the typical use cases.
+Use cases are varied and include:
+- Linear algebra, graph theory, and statistics
+- Data shaping, analysis, and visualization
+- Local and remote automation
+- Creating robust and intuitive user interfaces in the command line
+- PowerShell meta-programming
+- **see the [examples folder](./examples) for detailed examples**

-This module provides functional programming patterns for scripting within a [ubiquitous terminal](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7).
-It encourages you to embrace experimentation, put away the black boxes<sup>[[6]](#6)</sup>, and take control of your productivity.
+This module provides patterns that prefer pipes meant for scripting within a [ubiquitous terminal](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7).
+It strives to make your scripts more sustainable and encourages you to embrace experimentation, put away the black boxes<sup>[[6]](#6)</sup>, and take control of your productivity.
 > For maximum effectiveness, it is recommended that you add `Import-Module -Name Prelude` to your Windows Terminal `$PROFILE`. [**I certainly do**](https://github.com/jhwohlgemuth/env/tree/master/dev-with-windows-terminal).

 Naturally, it has ***ZERO external dependencies***<sup>[[2]](#2)</sup> and (mostly) works on Linux<sup>[[3]](#3)</sup> ;)